The Best Way To Air-Dry Your Hair, According To Your Texture

-Air-drying your hair is the ideal summer styling method.
-Less hot air blowing in your face and more sleep in the morning is a much better way to start the day, but controlling your results is an altogether different battle.
+We don’t have to convince you that air-drying your hair is the ideal summer styling method.
+Less hot air blowing in your face and more sleep in the morning seems like a win-win to us, right?
+But actually liking your results is a different story.

-Air-dried hair, unless you're very lucky, is normally associated with frizz or flatness, tangles or fly aways — and certainly not the bouncy curls, smooth waves, and shiny strands we're after.
+Air-dried hair, unless you're very lucky, is normally associated with frizz or flatness, tangles or flyaways — and certainly not the bouncy curls, smooth waves, and shiny strands many of us prefer.
 However, it doesn't have to be so hard to master, according to celebrity hairstylist Michael Dueñas.

 Dueñas shares his tips and tricks to a better air-dry, ahead.